-The Jay B. Starkey Wilderness Park is an beautiful and fantastic place to visit and bicycle.
+The Jay B. Starkey Wilderness Park is a fantastic and scenic place to visit and bicycle.
 It’s located at 10500 Wilderness Park Boulevard in New Port Richey Florida.
 This is a regional park managed by Pasco County that features just roughly under 7 mile paved trail that connects to the 42-mile Suncoast Trail.
 Also here are picnic shelters, hiking, biking, equestrian trails, a primitive campground, and camping cabins.

 The park is named after Jay B. Starkey, Sr., who purchased the land in 1937 and then developed a cattle ranch and timber operation.
 In 1975, Mr. Starkey donated several hundred acres to the District, initiating the concept of permanently protecting the land and its resources for future generations.

 And the bike trail is a really good one.
 Just under 7 miles and pretty flat.
 Many nice large shelters are well spaced along here.
 And many furnished with ice cold water.
 Here the scenery consists mostly of scrub and pine trees.
 Almost identical to Flatwoods Trail in Tampa.
 But for some reason a little better.
 There are no restrooms along the trail.
 Also no bridges are here.
 Signage is fantastic with the miles painted on the pavement.
 Even to the half mile.
 This is very nice.
 This trail gets a high rating from me.
 Pasco County has really helped create a great place.
 I definitely recommend this trail to everyone and will be back many times over.
 Open 6am until sunset.
 Thanks for seeing.

 Click on any photo to enlarge and then click on text on bottom of photo to scroll through the others.